allyssonallan/EvoGen_course/Files/snpcall_samtools.md

+The commands provided below refer to a previous version of SAMtools and may not be functional with the most recent version.

 A commonly used program SAMtools, which outputs a file called VCF (Variant Call Format).
 More information can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/21653522) and [here](http://vcftools.sourceforge.net/specs.html).